gorilla-devs/GDLauncher-Carbon/README.md

     <img width="300" height="auto" src="https://cdn.gdl.gg/github-readme/modpacks.png" alt="GDLauncher" />
     <img width="300" height="auto" src="https://cdn.gdl.gg/github-readme/mods.png" alt="GDLauncher" />
 </p>

+## 📥 Download
+GDLauncher is currently in alpha and is only available for download through our discord server.
+You can join our discord server by clicking the button below.

 ## 🎉 Join our community
 Join our official GDLauncher discord server.
 There you'll find our community and friends to play with along with support for any issues you may have.